 - Preparation for Fieldwork I (view the webcast – 20 minutes)

-Content: Fieldwork I objectives; Fieldwork I evaluation – expectations and new electronic forms; IPE during Fieldwork I; returning forms to the university; fieldwork resources and contact information. review the fieldwork I presentation slides
+Content: Fieldwork I objectives; Fieldwork I evaluation – expectations and new electronic forms; IPE during Fieldwork I; returning forms to the university; fieldwork resources and contact information. review the fieldwork 1 presentation slides

 - Preparation for Fieldwork III (view the webcast)

-Content: Fieldwork III objectives; Fieldwork evaluation – expectations and electronic forms; IPE during Fieldwork II; returning forms to the university; fieldwork resources and contact information. review-the-fieldwork-III-presentation-slides.
+Content: Fieldwork III objectives; Fieldwork evaluation – expectations and electronic forms; IPE during Fieldwork II; returning forms to the university; fieldwork resources and contact information.
+Review the Fieldwork III presentation slides(pdf) (*note: to view the Speaker’s notes in the file, roll over the ‘bubble’ icon in the top left corner of the slide)

 - Preparation for Fieldwork IV (view the webcast – 18 minutes)